ElektraInitiative/libelektra/doc/decisions/arbitrary_metadata.md

   Comments should never be touched by a parser.

 ## Decision

+Do not store metadata in any namespace but spec.

 Use different storage plugins, or plugins with different configurations, for the `spec` namespace: